Last Updated on

 How to Get Enhanced Brand Content on Amazon

-Once you have been approved, you will be able to add Enhanced Brand Content to any listings for ASINs in your approved brand catalogue.
+Once you have been approved for this, you will be able to add Enhanced Brand Content to any listings for ASINs in your approved brand catalogue.

 Amazon Enhanced Brand Content Guidelines